 From the first day I set foot in a

 classroom, I felt I was in the right place for me.
 Those early days of teaching were not easy but I knew I belonged.
 Overall, I have loved my time as a teacher and it has helped me grow as a human being.
-As a consequence, I am choosing to be guide to people experiencing the culture of public education and being a teenager in America.
+As a consequence, I am choosing to be guide to people experiencing performance issues.
 I choose this role because that is what I have been doing pretty much all of my life as teacher, mentor, husband, coach and father.
 This also helps me put to use my degrees of performance psychology and consciousness psychology, not to mention some teaching methods I have developed over the years.

 - I lean towards the advice of William Burroughs, "Build good name.
 Keep your name clean.
 Don't make compromises.
 Don't worry about making a bunch of money or being successful.
 Be concerned with doing good work...and if you can build a good name, eventually that name will be it's own currency."